kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

 MCS API it currently must be defined to be `clusterset.local`.

 ClusterSetIP / `<clusterset-ip>` / clusterset IP = as defined in [KEP-1645:
-Multi-Cluster Services API](README.md): “A non-headless ServiceImport is expected to have an associated IP address, the clusterset IP, which may be accessed from within an importing cluster.
-This IP may be a single IP used clusterset-wide or assigned on a per-cluster basis, but is expected to be consistent for the life of a ServiceImport from the perspective of the importing cluster.
+Multi-Cluster Services API](README.md): “A non-headless service imported from a remote cluster is expected to have an associated IP address, the clusterset IP, which may be accessed from within an importing cluster.
+This IP may be a single IP used clusterset-wide or assigned on a per-cluster basis, but is expected to be consistent for the life of the logical imported service from the perspective of the importing cluster.
 Requests to this IP from within a cluster will route to backends for the aggregated Service.”